jeremyreeder/gridscout/docs/_posts/2020-07-20-tying-the-zeppelin-knots.md

 a rope by only 25%.
 And it remains easy to untie after being subjected to an extreme load, although not _while_ loaded.
 To tie it:

-1. Near the end of the first rope, make a turn around your hand.
+1. Take one end of each rope, and drape them over your index finger as illustrated.

-2. Do the same with the second rope in the opposite direction, positioning the rope ends at opposite ends of your hand.
+2. Take the end of the left rope _under_ its standing part, _over and under_ the end of the right rope, then back under itself to form an overhand knot around both ropes.

-3. Pass the end of one rope over the other rope, then through both ropes where your hand is.
+3. Take the end of the right rope around _behind_ the index finger and _under both ropes to form another overhand knot around them.

-4. Do the same with the other rope.

-5. Pull the standing parts, then pull the ends.
-Repeat till tight.
+4. Pull the standing parts tight, then the ends, then the standing parts again.

 <div class="gallery" markdown="1">
 ![Step 1][bend-1-photo]
 ![Step 2][bend-2-photo]
 ![Step 3][bend-3-photo]
 ![Step 4][bend-4-photo]
-![Step 5][bend-5-photo]
-*Zeppelin bend in five steps*
+*Zeppelin bend in four steps*
 </div>

 For contrast, consider that the sheetbend reduces a rope's breaking strength by